 Martin has worked in a Charter company in the Solent arranging and performing maintenance on the boats, and has done consultancy work for other sailing schools such as Commodore Yachting.

-His sailing is now mostly on a 38ft sailing boat which he sails with his partner.
+His sailing is now mostly on a 21ft long keeled mahogany on oak sailing boat which is owned by a yacht surveyor friend.

 “Martin’s inspection was very thorough and he was very willing to explain and answer any questions at all stages.
 His report was prepared promptly after the survey and was clearly and concisely written, with an advance phone call to go through the relevant points.”
 JC, Hythe, Hants.